 Students must pass a qualifying examination at the end of their first year and three comprehensive examinations at the end of their third year.
 In addition, before the beginning of the fourth year, students must submit a dissertation prospectus for committee approval.
 Mastery of the relevant research language(s) must be demonstrated before students undertake their comprehensive examinations.
 All students gain teaching experience in both language and literature with extensive hands-on instruction in pedagogical methodologies.

-The PhD in Chinese and Comparative Literature and the PhD in Japanese and Comparative Literature are offered jointly with the Comparative Literature program.
-The focus of these programs is comparison of the contents, theoretical basis, and methodologies of Chinese or Japanese literature and a second literature (Western or non-Western), within the contexts of a familiarity with the cultural and historical backgrounds of the literary works and of the critical and historical methodology of modern literary study.
+The PhD in Chinese or Japanese and Comparative Literature is offered jointly with the Comparative Literature program.
+The focus of these programs is comparison of the contents, theoretical bases, and methodologies of Chinese or Japanese literature and a second literature (Western or non-Western), within the contexts of a familiarity with the cultural and historical backgrounds of the literary works and of the critical and historical methodology of modern literary study.
 Whether or not applicants enter the program with a relevant master's degree, the requirements for our AM in Chinese or Japanese must be met as part of the requirements for the joint PhD degree.
-Required courses, qualifying examination, comprehensive examinations, dissertation prospectus, demonstration of language proficiency, and teaching opportunities are analogous to those in the PhD programs solely in Chinese or Japanese.
+Required courses, the qualifying examination, comprehensive examinations, the dissertation prospectus, the demonstration of language proficiency, and teaching opportunities are analogous to those of the PhD programs solely in Chinese or Japanese.